nitthilan/nitthilan_old.github.io/_drafts/movies.md

 - Financially, I think I am well settled but not so great.
 But have plans for making it big in the future.
 I have to some extent have come down a little assuming I can go much beyond.
 Just a thought
 - My father is a doctor and mother is a house wife.

+- Talk to her sister and check if it fine to talk to her
+- Talk to her and see how eager she is
+- Make sure this does not spoil the friendship
+- Make sure even if she says know you would still be interested and if there is any change of heart I will still be open.
+-